Trading Forex with Hedging Strategy - Key Takeaways

 From January 2019 to January 2020 the Price of Crude Oil was mostly fluctuating within the $50 to $62 range.
 The Canadian dollar was mostly stable, one could even argue that USD/CAD was even in a slow downtrend, since during the period the pair fell from 1.33 to just above 1.29 at the end of this period.

-Besides the Canadian dollar, the Russian ruble also has a significant correlation with Oil prices.
+Besides the Canadian dollar, the Russian ruble also has a significant correlation with oil prices.
+However, Russian government is highly participating in currency valuation, that makes it less correlated than other petro-currencies.

 Are there any other important CFTC regulations for Forex trading?